Rose is Rose by Don Wimmer and Pat Brady for September 22, 2016

 13. Me kindergarten 2

-finnygirl Premium Member about 8 years ago
+finnygirl Premium Member over 8 years ago

 I grew up in Colorado, and we called them both – teeter-totters and see-saws.
 Teeter-totter might have been a little more common, but I don’t remember for sure.